CastilloChavezCesarGabriel/BinarySearchTree/README.md

 # Binary Search Tree in C++

-This GUI program manages dynamic binary search trees (BST) structure, allowing users to create and delete nodes while maintaining BST and AVL properties, while using the Qt framework and following the MVC (Model-View-Controller) architecture pattern to ensure code reusability.
+This GUI program manages dynamic binary search trees (BST) structure, allowing users to create and delete nodes while maintaining BST and AVL properties, using the Qt framework and following the MVC (Model-View-Controller) architecture pattern to ensure code reusability.

 ## MVC structure: